karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 another `Tensor<Integer>` (via `tf.constant` and `tf.math.add`) but not to a `Tensor<Float>`.

-We can naively think that the Tensor type parameter can be used to serve both purposes (i.e. compile-time type safety and direct data access) but it is not possible because there is no guarantee its value matches a tensor type that can be used to access data in memory.
+We can naively think that the Tensor type parameter can be used to serve both purposes (i.e. compile-time type safety and direct data access) but it is not possible because there is no guarantee its value matches a Java type that can be used to access data in memory.
 In fact, the `Integer` value in the previous example is completely unrelated with what an integer is in Java, it is simply used as an idiomatic alias to `INT32` TF data type.
-For this reason, you can have custom type classes, such as `Tensor<UInt8>`, that insure type safety between `UInt8` operands, but you cannot read a `UInt8` value from memory, you actually read a `Byte`.
+For this reason, you can have custom type classes, such as `Tensor<UInt8>`, that ensure type safety between `UInt8` operands, but you cannot read a `UInt8` value from memory, you actually read a `Byte`.

-Since the parameter of the `NdArray` must be the Java type of the data stored in memory, since `Tensor` needs to implement the `NdArray` interface to allow direct I/O operations, and since we carry the TF data type as a parameter to `Tensor` for type safety, we would end up needing two generic types in the `Tensor` signature, e.g. `Tensor<UInt8, Byte>` or `Tensor<Integer, Integer>`.
+Since the parameter of the `NdArray` must be the Java type of the data stored in memory, since `Tensor` needs to implement the `NdArray` interface to allow direct I/O operations, and since we carry the TF data type as a parameter to `Tensor` for operand type safety, we would end up needing two generic types in the `Tensor` signature, e.g. `Tensor<UInt8, Byte>` or `Tensor<Integer, Integer>`.

 This can start to be annoying pretty fast.
 The current proposal main purpose is to avoid the hassle of carrying